BinomialLLC/basis_universal/README.md

 Thanks to Chas Boyd (Microsoft), for inspiring us to work on texture compression full-time.
 Chas also gave us great feedback about UASTC before it was released.

+Thanks to Mark Callow at Edgewise Consulting for his work on glTF and the KTX2 file format.

 I first saw using precomputed tables for quickly computing optimal encodings of solid color blocks in ryg_dxt.
 The method that limits the canonical Huffman codelengths to a maximum codesize was used in Yoshizaki's lharc.
 The canonical Huffman codelength compression system is similar to Katz's Deflate method.

 ### Possible improvements